Russia, Iran, China oppose strike

 Turkish President Recep Tayyip Erdogan had called Assad a “murderer” over the chemical weapons attack on a rebel-held town in Syria’s Idlib province.

-Bitterly opposed to Assad, the Turkish government has long supported Syrian rebels.
-The rise of ISIS and other Islamic extremist groups has seriously complicated matters for Erdogan, who permitted the US-led coalition to launch bombing raids against ISIS positions from Turkish territory.
+Bitterly opposed to Assad, the Turkish government has long supported Syrian rebels, allowing them a haven in its territory.
+But the rise of ISIS and other Islamic extremist groups has seriously complicated matters for President Recep Tayyip Erdogan, who agreed this year to let the U.S-led coalition launch bombing raids against ISIS positions from its territory.

-Desired outcome: Turkey wants to get rid of Assad, remove the growing threat of ISIS and end years of destabilizing conflict along its southern border.
+Desired outcome: Ankara wants to get rid of Assad, remove the growing threat of ISIS and bring an end years of destabilizing conflict along its southern border.
 But it also wants to stop the Kurds from carving their own state out of the current chaos.

 Reaction: Opposes strike